Family Therapy: Importance, Types, and Activities

 4. Enhanced Problem Solving

-Families learn to solve problems without blaming the other for them.
+Families learn to solve problems without blaming each other for them.
 They are also able to better work through challenges.

-Opening up long harbored feelings elicit feelings of compassion and empathy in the family members.
+Opening up long-harboured feelings elicits feelings of compassion and empathy in the family members.
+The risk of several mental health conditions can be reduced with the help of family therapies (6).

 6. Improved Anger Management